-When shopping for thresholds in standard type of materials such as aluminum, vinyl, and rubber, you’ll find that while the style varies, it’s basically just a strip of material that connects one type flooring to another hiding the seams.
-For the most part, most of thresholds are ADA compliant, which means that it won’t be an obstruction for anyone with disabilities.
+When shopping for thresholds in standard types of materials such as aluminum, vinyl, and rubber, you’ll find that while the style varies, it’s basically just a strip of material that connects one type flooring to another hiding the seams.
+For the most part, most of the thresholds are ADA compliant, which means that it won’t be an obstruction for anyone with disabilities.
 So when it comes to selecting the type of thresholds here, it comes down to simply deciding what kind of material you want.

 Shopping for Natural Stone Thresholds

 Now, when it comes to shopping for natural stone thresholds, the choices change.
-You’ll not only have to decide what kind of stone you want, but also if you need a Single or Double Bevel threshold.
+You’ll not only have to decide what kind of stone you want but also if you need a Single or Double Bevel threshold.
 Because natural stone is such a dense material, the size and shape matter.
 While vinyl, rubber, and aluminum can be manufactured into a flat surface, natural stone cannot.
 Therefore, it needs to retain a certain thickness in order to keep its durability.

-The challenge with a natural stone threshold is keeping it’s durability while remaining ADA compliant means that it will either need to be installed properly or the contractor can select a Double Bevel for their doorways.
+The challenge with a natural stone threshold is keeping its durability while remaining ADA compliant means that it will either need to be installed properly or the contractor can select a Double Bevel for their doorways.
 Whatever the choice, you’ll be sure to have a beautiful doorway that will last for years.

 The Difference Between Single and Double Bevel Thresholds